Prime Minister of Ethiopia: The People's Democratic Republic of Ethiopia (PDRE) (1987–1991)

-The prime minister office became in effect following the declaration of the People's Democratic Republic of Ethiopia (PDRE).
+The prime minister office came into effect following the declaration of the People's Democratic Republic of Ethiopia (PDRE).
 The 1987 Constitution of Ethiopia named the prime minister as the head of government and the principal advisor to the president of the people's republic.
 The prime minister also held the highest rank in the civil service of the central government.
 The prime minister was formally approved by the National Shengo upon the nomination of the president.
 In practice, the prime minister was chosen within the Workers' Party of Ethiopia (WPE) through deliberations by incumbent WEP Politburo members and retired WEP Politburo Standing Committee members.
 The first prime minister of the People's Democratic Republic of Ethiopia was Fikre Selassie Wogderess, who served from 1987 to 1989.
 The last prime minister was Tesfaye Dinka, who fled to the United States in exile following the dissolution of the London peace conference which ended the PDRE and established the Transitional Government of Ethiopia (TGE).